niftools/blender_niftools_addon/docs/user/features/armature/armature.rst

 Inventory Marker
 ----------------

-* This is a special type of bone which is used to position object in the inventory display.
+* This is a special type of bone which is used to position an object in the inventory display.
 * It may also be used for animation placement involving multiple NPCs
 * The InvMarker bone should only be used in engines that can support them.